garvitdelhi/WikiToLearnHome/doc/general.md

 ---------------------------------------

-The WTLH repo `doc` folder contains a script, `mediawiki-online.sh`, whose purpose is converting `.mdown` files to mediawiki code, that can easily be imported online.
+The WTLH repo `doc` folder contains a script, `mediawiki-online.sh`, whose purpose is converting `.md` files to mediawiki code, that can easily be imported online.

 WTLH User Guide: Overview